SyraDominguez/Wallashop-React-Avanzado/README.md

 - **Geolocation**: The application uses the browser's geolocation API to obtain the user's location.
 - **Ad Age**: The age of the ad will be displayed to provide additional information about its relevance.
 (Not yet implemented).

+## Recent Implementations (10.06.2024)

+- Protected all `adverts` routes using the `RequireAuth` component.
+- Removed unnecessary effect in `AuthContextProvider` to read from `localStorage`.
+- The list of tags is obtained from the API in the `Form` component.
+- Implemented at least two of the specified filters (name, buy/sell, price, tags).
+- Filtering by name, with the option 'contains' and 'starts with', and filtering by price is done from the frontend.
+- After creating an ad, the website redirects the user to the ad detail page.
+- Modified `ads/service.js` to use Axios to handle `multipart/form-data` when creating an ad.
+- Added a `ConfirmDialog` component for ad deletion confirmation and logout.
+- Configured user session persistence when reloading the page.
+- Implemented "Remember Me" functionality in the login.
+- Added checkbox for "Remember Me" functionality in the login form.
+- Email and "Remember Me" preferences are stored in `localStorage` if the checkbox is checked.
+- Updated `AuthContext` to retain saved email even after logout.
+- Ensured that the email field is pre-filled on the login page if "Remember Me" was previously selected.
+- Added loading and error state handling in `AdDetailPage`.
+- Improved user experience with loading state on the page.
+- Ensured that the user's session remains active until the user logs out.
+- Optimized redirection to the 404 not found page.

 ## Features Wallashop v2.0 (16/06/2024)

+Integrate Redux for authentication and advertisements management

+- Added Redux store configuration
+- Implemented login and logout actions with Redux
+- Updated LoginPage to dispatch login action
+- Updated AuthButton to dispatch logout action
+- Ensured user and token are stored and cleared in Redux state
+- Verified login and logout functionality with Redux DevTools
+- Added actions for fetching, creating, and deleting advertisements
+- Integrated thunk for asynchronous operations
+- Implemented adsReducer to handle advertisement-related actions
+- Created adActions file to define advertisement actions
+- Updated AdsPage to fetch and display advertisements using Redux
+- Added FilterForm component to filter advertisements
+- Implemented advertisement detail page with delete functionality
+- Verified advertisement CRUD operations with Redux DevTools

 ## Images of the application